Rapptz/gum/docs/api/video/point.rst

 Drawable Points
 ==================

-A drawable point that extends ``SDL_Point``.
+A drawable point that extends :sdl:`Point`.
 Used for drawing a single pixel in the screen.

 This file can be included through::